Hello and welcome to our website. Please take a moment to watch our intoductory message (below)

 This site is solely for the support of those suffering from Stiff Person Syndrome (SPS).
 Family and friends of sufferers are also welcome to the same support.
 The site may also be of interest to caregivers, care professionals, researchers (together with advocates for the condition) and the general public.

-The support group and charity was set up by Liz Blows with the following aims:
+The support group and charity was set up by Liz Blows in 1998 with the following aims:

 (1) The relief of sickness and the protection and preservation of the health of persons affected by Stiff Person Syndrome, together with their families and carers.